 A secure supplier labeling system leverages user permissions, process traceability, and secure browser-based label printing.
 Supplier labels participate in the label traceability system, ensuring that only authorized users make changes, and those changes are approved via the defined workflow.
 Then, approved labels are made available to external suppliers via a secure webpage.
 Each supplier has their own username and password, so they only have access to their label files.
 Browser-based label printing ensures that only the most accurate, up-to-date data is printed on your supplier labels.

 TEKLYNX CENTRAL is an all-in-one label management solution for secure barcode labeling.
 It can be hosted on-premise or in the cloud.
 Cloud hosting leverages all the security features of the cloud provider, such as Amazon Web Services (AWS).

 Whether you want to start with print-only label design licenses, enforce user permissions, or centralize multi-location or supplier labeling, TEKLYNX is here to help you make your barcode labeling process more secure.
 Get in touch with a barcode labeling security expert today.

-For more on barcode labeling security, view our infographic!
+For more information, view our barcode labeling security infographic!

 Anthony Bieniewski is the Operations and IT Manager at TEKLYNX.
 Anthony uses his 15+ years of experience in IT infrastructure and security to continue to move TEKLYNX forward with efficient and secure processes and tools.
 He also leverages that experience in mentoring and coaching TEKLYNX’s support team so that they can continue to pursue best practices when helping our customers barcode better.